edhana/ticket-support-system/support-request-system/README.md

 # Ticket Support System

-The Ticker Support System is an application created to help Customers and Support agents to create, track and act upon suport requests (from customers).
-Agents will use this system to control the support tickets and give customers feedback about how their support requests are being handled.
+The Ticket Support System is an application created to help Customers and Support agents to create, track and act upon customer support.
+Support agents will use this system to control the support tickets and give customers feedback about how their support requests are being handled.

 ## Basic usage

 Configure the environment (development).
-The development environment is configured to use SQLite as database:
+The development environment is configured to use SQLite as the database:

 ```shell
 bundle install